Henrique-Shiguemoto/rSlideShow/ROADMAP.md

 # rSlideShow ROADMAP

-[X] fullscreen support
+- [X] fullscreen support
-[] rslide parsing "space" independent (for now it cares about spaces and stuff) [] Layering
+- [ ] rslide parsing "space" independent (for now it cares about spaces and stuff)
+- [ ] Layering
-[] Add TUI with simple commands for slide creation and editing [] Choose fonts among ttf fonts from system
+- [ ] Add TUI with simple commands for slide creation and editing
+- [ ] Choose fonts among ttf fonts from system
+- [ ] Add a release build on Github
+- [ ] Support Linux